rpetz/SharpNetSH/README.md

 #####TODO

-- Cleanup the encapsulation
-- Finish fleshing out the various commands
+- Build the command line harness
-- Finish unit tests
 - Release 1.0.0 to nuget